-I have always been a fan of Batman, though more because of the 60s TV show than the comics.
-Back in the 1980s a friend of mine by the name of Amanda Chalkley was a collector of Batman merchandise, unfortunately her collection was destroyed in a fire while it was stored in her friend's backyard shed.
-As you can imagine she lost a lot of great merchandise in that tragic incident.
+I have always been a fan of the Batman character, though mostly because of the 60s TV show than the comics.
+Back in the mid 1980s a friend of mine, Amanda Chalkley, collected Batman merchandise when tragically her collection was destroyed in a fire whilst stored in her friend's backyard shed.
+As you can imagine she lost a lot of unique and original 1960s items in that incident.

-Then in 1989 a new Batman film was released and I was determined not to become a collector after seeing what had happened to Amandas collection.
-But the character of Batman in that film was too appealing for me to resist: black, mysterious and with a flowing cape.
-With an image as strong as this, I couldnt help but at least buy the 1989 Batman calendar . and I used it.
-I then bought the Batman board game in the same year .. and I used that too.
-After that, I started buying a bit more Batman merchandise, but this time to keep in mint condition as a collection.
+Then in 1989 a new film called Batman was released and I was determined not to become a collector after seeing what happened to Amandas collection.
+But the character of Batman in the film was too appealing for me to resist: black, mysterious and with a flowing cape.
+With an image as strong as this I couldnt help but at least buy the 1990 Batman calendar and I used it.
+I then bought the Batman kids board game and I used that too.

-This is a photo of my collection as it first looked in 1989 after I had been collecting for a few weeks.
+This is a photo of my collection after I had been collecting for just a few weeks.

 This is how it turned out 4 years later

 And this is how it looks today, living in one dedicated room all by itself

 Click here to view the documentary film of Dags' Batman collection made by Michael Wayne.

 My focus was always on the character of Batman and never the villains or Robin/Batgirl, mainly because these other characters simply didn't interest me.
 For example when it came to buying figurines I would only purchase the Batman ones.
 The only time I ever bought other characters is when a particular set was available that looked really good eg: the four sculptured Batman Forever glasses and the Batman Returns neck pen set both of which came from McDonalds.
 In these instances I own the other characters but they aren't on display.